fakedrtom/SVAFotate/README.md

 Matching SVs are defined as SVs from the input VCF that share overlapping genomic coordinates with SVs provided in the BED file and that are described as having the same SVTYPE.
 For each of these annotations the maximum values from all matching SVs is returned.
+If there are no matching SVs, each of these annotations will be added with a 0 or 0.0 value.
+The following figure provides example input SVs compared to SVs of the same SVTYPE derived from the CCDG, gnomAD, and 1000G datasets, which are included with the input BED file.
-For example, if an SV from the input VCF matches with 4 different SVs of the same SVTYPE corresponding to SVs from CCDG, gnomAD, and 1000G in the BED file, with reported AFs of 0.01, 0.03, 0.63, and 0.09, the `Max_AF` annotation that is added will be 0.63.
+Consider the example SV on the far right which has matches with 4 different SVs of the same SVTYPE from CCDG, gnomAD, and 1000G in the BED file, and these have reported AFs of 0.01, 0.03, 0.63, and 0.09.
+In this case the `Max_AF` annotation that is added to the input SV will be 0.63.

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/max_AF_example_fig.png)